sharvy/walimashoot/README.md

-# Wedding-Photography
+# WalimaShoot

-A Pinterest alike photography app using Rails 4.2
+A Pinterest alike wedding photographers management app using Rails 4.2